 What Is a Drivetrain?

-Before answering what a drivetrain warranty is, you’re probably wondering what a drivetrain is.
+Before answering what a drivetrain plan is, you’re probably wondering what a drivetrain is.
 A drivetrain comprises multiple components that power a car’s wheels and is one of the most essential parts of a vehicle.
 However, unlike the powertrain, a drivetrain refers to everything that comes after the engine.
 The drivetrain consists of:

 • The transmission—This includes the gearbox and clutch, which converts and transmits power from the engine to the wheels.